sorrowless/backup-reporter/README.md

 ## Development

 Install poetry first, then simply run `poetry install` in repository root - and start to develop.
+To run, run `poetry run`.
+To publish new version, change version in `pyproject.toml` and run `poetry build && poetry publish`.